antoinelemor/CCF-canadian-climate-framing/README.md

 ### Database Creation Scripts

-These scripts are responsible for creating and cleaning the database from scraped articles. **Note:** The `Raw_data` folder containing the scraped `.txt` files is not available due to copyright.
+These scripts are responsible for creating and cleaning the database from scraped articles. **Note:** The `Database_creation` scripts are based on articles that have been scraped and aggregated (codes used for this purpose were not included in this repo) into various `.txt` files within the `Raw_data` folder.
+Due to copyright restrictions, the `Raw_data` folder is not currently available.

 1. **Database Creation**
    ```bash